Domain Sale Agreement: Everything You Need to Know

 - Miscellaneous: This agreement shall be construed by and governed in accordance with the laws of the state, without regard to the conflict of principles or laws.
 This agreement contains the full agreement and understanding between the parties with respect to its subject and supersedes any prior or coetaneous oral or written agreements, representations, discussions, proposals, understandings, and the like respecting the subject matter.

 If you need help with a domain sale agreement, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.